CAN RIDING MOUNTAIN BIKES MAKE YOU SMARTER?

 One more reason that high school and college students should ride mountain bikes

-There is scientific evidence that suggests that riding bikes might actually make people more intelligent.
-The experiment was conducted by scientists with rats, but it’s believed that what took place in the rats’ brains would probably take place in people’s brains as well.
+There is scientific evidence that suggests that riding bikes might actually make people smarter.
+The experiment was conducted by scientists with rats, but it’s believed that what took place in the rats’ brains probably takes place in people’s brains as well.

-The experiment was conducted in Europe a few years ago and was reported in the Journal of Physiology.
+The experiment was conducted in Europe several years ago and was reported in the Journal of Physiology.
 The report found that aerobic exercise caused rats to grow new brain cells in the hippocampus, the part of the brain connected with learning new things.
 Though the researchers used rats in their experiment, the scientists believe that the same principle would apply to humans.
 If that is indeed true, then the exercise we get when riding bikes would likely enhance our learning ability too.
-If that’s true, it might actually be possible to raise one’s grades in school by riding bikes every day, which looks like it can enhance a person’s ability to remember things, including the things being taught in school and the textbooks that the students are reading.
+If that’s true, it might actually be possible to raise one’s performance in school by riding bikes every day, which looks like it can enhance a person’s ability to remember things, including the things being taught in school and the textbooks that the students are reading.

-Physicist Albert Einstein, who came up with the Theory of Relativity, is recognized as one of the greatest geniuses of all time.
-He was also an avid bike rider.
+Albert Einstein, who came up with the Theory of Relativity, is recognized as one of the greatest geniuses of all time, and he was also an avid bike rider.
 There was a famous photo that showed Albert Einstein still riding a bike when he was in his 60s or 70s.
-For all we know, his lifelong love of riding bikes may have been one of the things that helped make him one of the smartest people who ever lived.
+For all we know, his lifelong love of riding bikes may have been one of the things that helped make him one of the most intelligent people in history.